 Venus Unveiled: Alpha Archipelago

-The Alpha Region is an archipelago two-thirds the size of Australia, like Indonesia tripled.
-They stretch far east of Alpha itself--one island, Umay-Ene, is larger than Alpha.
+The Alpha Region is an archipelago a bit like Indonesia times three.
+Its islands stretch far east of Alpha itself--one island, Umay-Ene, is larger than Alpha.
 Just to the south is the even larger archipelago of Lada; together the two form an X-shaped landmass nearly as big as Ishtar or South America, but broken up by shallow channels.
 Alpha is highly fertile, with a band of Megazoic rainforest across its center, lesser forests north and south, and savanna at the edges.
+Not a single desert.

-Let's begin on Cape Rae, near the western tip of Aphrodite--the jumping-off point to Alpha.
+Let's begin on Cape Rae, near the western tip of Aphrodite--the jumping-off point to the Alpha Region.
 From here, it's only an hour to Bathsheba Island.
 We glide down its pleasant shores, resting in glades and swimming, taking our time, and then sleep at Bathsheba's south tip.
 We need to rest up: it's an unbroken flight from here across the Tahmina Sea to Umay-Ene.

 Umay-ene is the largest land in the Alpha region, bigger than Alpha itself, though lacking Alpha's dramatic, crazy maze of ridges and peaks.
 Umay-Ene has wide fertile plains in the north, with open woods and meadows, and low, thickly forested hills in the south.
 Its coastline is jagged, a steady sequence of capes and bays a few hundred km deep and wide all the way round.
 Medhavi Lagoon, Cape Michelle and the Minn-Anni Islands, Scarpellini Bay, long Cape Mama-Allpa, the Kalombo Gulf...
 So scalloped!
 It's almost like a ragged, vastly scaled-up version of that unique Cytheran landform, the "tick".
 One only hopes it's more stable than classic arachnoids!